Canto-Crowd/.github/profile/README.md

 ## Features

 - Quadratic funding model
-- Donations will be using on $NOTE and $CANTO Token
+- Donations will be using on $NOTE Token
 - Dao Donors will be rewarded with NFT member what will provide governance over the aplication
 - Clean UX/UI